ljw20180420/rearr/README.md

 # TODO
 ```[tasklist]
+- [ ] convert alg to sam
+- [ ] use iframe output for diffloopAnalysis(Pair)
+- [ ] add shiny python to nginx server
+- [ ] rewrite vueflow by reactiveVal
+- [ ] use fuzzy render for heatmap
+- [ ] add info to shiny app widget
+- [ ] Celery flower does not work properly on server.
+Maybe permission problem.
+- [ ] fix one alignment bug in shiny server docker (gawk: fatal: cannot open source file `correct_micro_homology.awk' for reading: No such file or directory; cannot create dir '/srv/shiny-server/downstreamAnalysis/app_cache', reason 'Permission denied')
 - [ ] asgi is more advance than wsgi
 - [ ] unittest
 - [ ] DuckDB is faster than tidyverse